THC/CBD poisoning

 What is the prognosis for THC/CBD poisoning?

-The prognosis for recovery from CBD poisoning is excellent with resolution of signs within 24 hours.
-The prognosis for recovery from THC poisoning is dependent upon the ingested dose.
-For pets ingesting a small to moderate dose of THC the prognosis is good; full recovery is expected within 3 days.
-Conversely, pets ingesting high doses of THC or ingesting synthetic THC (Spice/K2) have a worsened prognosis for recovery and death has been reported.
+The prognosis for recovery from CBD poisoning is excellent, with resolution of signs typically within 24 hours.
+The prognosis for recovery from THC poisoning is dependent on the ingested dose.
+For pets ingesting a small to moderate dose of THC, the prognosis is good; full recovery is expected within three days.
+Conversely, pets ingesting high doses of THC or synthetic THC (Spice/K2) have a worse prognosis for recovery, and death has been reported.

 Related Articles